Wednesday, November 26, 2025

 My career-long and post-working observations of higher education have left me with lingering questions of how higher education should respond to the trauma of falling enrollment, declining budgets, public skepticism, and attacks by Trump administration leaders.
 As Secretary McMahon persists in downsizing (and potentially eliminating) the Education Department, officials either decry the carnage or scramble to find a way to preserve essential commitments without the Department's infrastuctural help.
 Questions of how diversity of enrollment can be supported if realigned in the Department of Labor or how educationally purposeful international education can be maintained in the Department of State are vexing to say the least.
 Educators who are invested in these issues will no doubt strive to hold the ground of their values and commitments.

 Trump has advocated and incrementally implemented a "Shut it down" strategy for the Education Department.
 His demonizing of education in general has accelerated concerns about whether or not pursuing higher education has sufficient return on investment to justify the effort and money.
 While there have been herculean efforts to respond to the barrage of policies and administrative changes, the dizzying pace has been exhausting for most higher education leaders.
-Secretary McMahon defended changing assignment of its responsibilities to other federal agencies as experimental, which could later be confirmed by legislative sanction at a later date.
+Secretary McMahon defended changing assignment of its responsibilities to other federal agencies as experimental, which could be confirmed by legislative sanction at a later date.
 Trump claims that moving Education Department functions makes way for states to take more responsibility while McMahon claims that the federal funding shutdown confirmed that ED is irrelevant.
 Dismantling the Education Department isn't new to the GOP, which routinely results in resistance such as Senator Warren's push to investigate what is happening.
 It's important to remember that the plan to shut it down was all in the Project 2025 plan of the Heritage Foundation.
+The irony is that the Education Department began calling civil rights workers back to work in December, 2025, indicating that the case load demands restoring staff capacity.
+The changes in the Education Department goes far beyond civil rights enforcement and, instead of supporting world-class education, has devolved into bureaucratic chaos.

 It is unlikely that Rachel Toor's insights will raise sufficient awareness to bring change but the major point she makes is that the middle of the higher education industry have to mobilize to address systemic issues that most are reluctant to face.
 Especially when it comes to faculty, flexible hours and negligible accountability are privileges that are difficult to uproot.
 Robert Reich's book, Coming Up Short, ends with a poignant description of the joys of faculty life.
 As I suggest in this review, with the privileges of faculty life comes the responsibility of legacy - something that shows you gave your best effort in your life's work.
 And the best effort now has to include saving our higher education institutions, small and large, public and private, struggling or privileged.

-Credit ratings for higher education institutions project a challenging future.
+Vulnerability comes in multiple forms with research preeminence and fiscal stability being two important factors.
+In relation to research, concerns over U.S. national security resulted in less international collaboration that resulted in China's rise in research productivity.
+In fiscal health, credit ratings for higher education institutions project a challenging future.
 Specifically, Fitch reported that "'the value proposition for a higher education degree' amid declining job-placement rates and rising concerns about affordability" will lead to "consolidation across the sector, from mergers and closures to restructuring and more."
+Managing these vulnerabilities will be key to institutional survival and hopefully renewal.

 Friday, November 14, 2025